 Why is it that a baby animal of almost any species in the world is instantly cute?
-AZ Animals is a site based on academic research and carefully sourced facts, but let’s be honest — there are some things science simply cannot explain!
+AZ Animals is a site based on academic research and carefully sourced facts, but let’s be honest — there are some things science simply cannot explain, such as cute baby animals!

 Baby animals are cute, and I refuse to apologize for loving every image and video of them I can get my hands on.

-Therefore, I present to you 24 of my favorite cute baby animals, and a fact about each you’ll enjoy almost as much. 🙂
+Therefore, I present to you rare cute baby animals, and a fact about each you’ll enjoy almost as much.

 1. Cute Baby Sea Turtle